 - Identify hazardous chemical materials

 - Describe the types of hazards chemicals may pose

-- Describe the purpose and types of information on a Management Safety Data Sheet (MSDS)
+- Describe the purpose and types of information on a Safety Data Sheet (SDS)

 - Explain the methods used for protection against hazardous chemicals

 MedSafe's OSHA Safety and Infection Control Program features our AIM methodology.
-AIM is acronym for Assess, Implement & Maintain.
-By assessing your organization, we can implement a proper plan and maintain that plan by keeping you up-to-date on regulatory changes.
-A key function to this is staff education, which can be conducting onsite or online, utilizing our Learning Management System: 'Training Manager'.
+AIM is the acronym for Assess, Implement & Maintain.
+By assessing your organization, we can implement a proper plan and maintain that plan by keeping you up to date on regulatory changes.
+A key function of this is staff education, which can be conducted onsite or online, utilizing our Learning Management System, 'Training Manager'.

 MedSafe Safety and Compliance Program also includes

 - Customized safety manuals designed to meet OSHA's requirement for a site-specific written Hazard Communication Program and Exposure Control Plan.